Kash’s Corner: How a Porous Border Facilitates Narcoterrorism

 Right.

-Yeah no you're right as you said Jan earlier um in the Del Rio uh sector of the border, you know, for the first time in history over 10,000 Venezuelans alone have tried to cross into the US illegally.
+As you said, Jan, earlier, in the Del Rio sector of the border, you know, for the first time in history, over 10,000 Venezuelans alone have tried to cross into the U.S. illegally.

-It's all the proof that you need in the world that Venezuela is so bad and this administration has not addressed it as a priority that we need to be reexamining what we're doing with the Mad Maduro regime and what we're allowing them to do.
+It's all the proof that you need in the world that Venezuela is so bad, and this administration has not addressed it as a priority, that we need to be re-examining what we're doing with the Maduro regime and what we're allowing them to do.

-So so what are the options on the table then?
+So what are the options on the table then?

-The options are a sanctions which we hit him with we hit him with crushing global sanctions not just in Venezuela but we sanctioned individuals who did businesses with Venezuela continuously using uh the Department of the Treasury and commerce and DOJ and things like that you need to hold people accountable to by charging individuals committing human rights violations and criminal activity and permitting narco trafficking and narco terrorism to hit the US border.
+We hit them with crushing global sanctions, not just in Venezuela, but we sanctioned individuals who did businesses with Venezuela continuously using the Department of the Treasury and Commerce and DOJ and things like that.

-We're going to have an interview with Sam Cooper, who wrote this incredible book.
+We're going to have an interview with Sam Cooper, who wrote this incredible book that chronicles how Vancouver has become a hub for drug trafficking and money laundering for Chinese triads and so forth.

 Yeah, so the playbook's the same.

-Look, folks like China are gonna look to exploit uh American weakness, um, just like the Mexican drug cartels and the terrorist organizations are partnering through our South.
+Look, folks like China are going to look to exploit American weakness just like the Mexican drug cartels and the terrorist organizations are partnering through our South.

 Vancouver is a major international city that obviously has direct flights in and out of China and the region.

-Um the border up there is uh much easier to cross and much less restricted in terms of physical walls and space like that if they wanted to start smuggling individuals or things through it.
+The border up there is much easier to cross and much less restricted in terms of physical walls and space like that if they wanted to start smuggling individuals or things through it.

 Let's talk a little bit about Afghanistan.

-You mentioned you mentioned Afghanistan, you know, earlier as uh and it it just had me thinking, you know, we're in the process of actually the US is in the process of leaving.
+You mentioned Afghanistan earlier as, and it just had me thinking, you know, we're in the process of actually, the U.S. is in the process of leaving Afghanistan.

 So what actually happens next?

-Like what how is how is that gonna play out based on everything, you know you know from your experience?
+Like, how is that going to play out based on everything you know from your experience?

-Look, Afghanistan, you know, I've served I've done deployments there, I've served time on the ground there, um, and and the work is the work is amazing, and the people that we have our men and women downrange there are awesome.
+Look, Afghanistan, you know, I've served, I've done deployments there, I've served time on the ground there, and the work is amazing.

 But it's Afghanistan at the end of the day, okay?